New high-speed Florida train kills 4th person since launching service

 FLORIDA WOMAN HIT AND KILLED BY NEW HIGH-SPEED TRAIN DURING PREVIEW RUN

-Patrick Goddard, Brightline's COO and president, said in January that the company was working with transportation officials to raise awareness about the train, which travels upwards of 70 mph.
+Patrick Goddard, Brightline's COO and president, said in January that the company was working with transportation officials to raise awareness about the train/

 "We implore the public to be patient and not circumvent the safety devices in place to keep you safe," Goddard said.
 "Your life is worth more than waiting a few extra seconds for a train to pass."